It’s never too early for kids to make their “first” friends, but just how much should parents help the process along? Are playdates necessary?

 “Allowing children time for periods of uninterrupted peer play is important for their development and playdates are one way of doing that,” she says.

-The parents or caregivers often enjoy the companionship, too.
-Another benefit of playdates is simply “getting (kids) away from technology” – a major consideration for today’s young children.
+The parents or caregivers often enjoy the companionship of other moms and dads, too.
+Another benefit of playdates is simply “getting (kids) away from technology,” Mirtes says – a major consideration for today’s young children

 Is school enough?